Shame (Evelyn "Champagne" King song): Zhané version

 In 1994, R&B/hip-hop soul duo Zhané covered the song, produced by Mike Chapman and Trent Thomas, and released by Jive Records and Hollywood Records as part of the soundtrack for the 1994 film A Low Down Dirty Shame, starring Keenen Ivory Wayans.
 In the US Billboard charts, the rendition reached number twenty-eight on the Hot 100, number thirty-one on the Hot 100 Airplay, number thirty-eight on the Mainstream Top 40, number forty-six on the Hot Dance Club Songs, number thirteen on the Hot R&B/Hip-Hop Airplay, and number nine on the Top 40/Rhythm-Crossover.

 This version reached number sixty-six on the UK Singles Chart.
 It was charted for one week in February 1995 on the New Zealand Singles Chart, peaking at number fifty.
 The music video of the Zhané version shows the duo performing the song and scenes from the film.

 Critical reception

 Critic David Browne in an Entertainment Weekly article praised this version as one of the film soundtrack's "moments"; he graded the soundtrack a "B−".
 Pan-European magazine Music & Media wrote, "For the theme song to the film by the same name, the new jill swing duo does something its peers hardly do anymore: bumping to an upbeat track instead of snoozing to another sugary ballad."
 Ralph Tee from the Record Mirror Dance Update gave it a score of four out of five and named it "a rather excellent rendition".
 He added, "In its original form, the track chugs along very nicely with a somewhat Kool & The Gang post-'Ladies Night' feel, a classic Deodato production style fusing perfectly with modern sounds produced by Mike Chapman."

+Music video

+The music video for "Shame" was directed by Ernie Fritz and filmed in New York.
+Mike Alfieri produced the clip for Automatic Productions and Michael Negrin directed photography.